 - Short-nosed (brachycephalic) breeds, such as Bulldogs, Pugs or Persian cats

-Residents are welcome to bring all pets in the household to the ASPCA Spay/Neuter Clinic, but due to high demand for services, a policy of two pets maximum per household per clinic day MAY be applied.
+Residents are welcome to schedule an appointment for all cats and dogs living in their household, however, due to high demand for our services, a policy of two pets maximum per household per clinic day is often applied.

 - Animals younger than four months old should eat a small meal at about 6:00 A.M. on the morning of surgery

 - Animals older than four months should have food removed at midnight prior to surgery

 - Always allow your pet access to fresh water; do not withhold water at any time

 - Bring cats in carriers; only one cat per carrier if possible

 - If you do not have a leash or carrier, please leave your pet in the car and request one from our greeter

 - Bring photo identification showing you are 18 years of age or older

 - Bring proof of residence in one of the zip codes serviced by our clinic (this may be a utility bill or other piece of mail)